cmu-delphi/delphi-epidata/docs/api/geographic_codes.md

 1. TOC
 {:toc}

-## PAHO Dengue
+## Countries and Territories in the Americas

-The [PAHO Dengue](paho_dengue.html) endpoint accepts ISO 3166-1 alpha-2 country codes for countries and territories in the Americas.
+Multiple endpoints accept ISO 3166-1 alpha-2 country codes for countries and territories in the Americas.

+{: .note}
+> **Note:** While the API accepts codes for all countries listed below, data may not be available for every country or territory.

-### Supported Region Codes
+### Supported Codes

 | Code | Name |
 |---|---|